syncfusion-content/fileformat-docs/FileFormat/DocIO/Working with Word document.md

 {% highlight vbnet %}
 [VB]

-'Open the source document
+'Opens the source document

 Dim sourceDocument As New WordDocument(sourceFileName)

-'Open the destination document
+'Opens the destination document

 Dim destinationDocument As New WordDocument(targetFileName)

-'Import the contents of source document at the end of destination document
+'Imports the contents of source document at the end of destination document

 destinationDocument.ImportContent(sourceDocument, ImportOptions.UseDestinationStyles)

-'Save the destination document
+'Saves the destination document

 destinationDocument.Save(outputFileName, FormatType.Docx)

-'close the document instances
+'closes the document instances

 sourceDocument.Close()